-Nominated Carers
+8. Nominated Carers

-We recognise that situations may arise where a person other than the father acts as the mother's sole support at or around the time of the birth e.g. a close relative or friend.
-Employees in this situation can be regarded as "nominated carers" and are eligible for ordinary paternity leave.
-Nominated carers applying for leave will need to complete form OPL1 giving brief details of the particular circumstances.
+We recognise that situations may arise where a person other than the father acts as the mother's sole support at or around the time of the birth, e.g. a close relative or friend.

+Employees in this situation can be regarded as 'nominated carers' and are eligible for ordinary paternity leave.
+Nominated carers applying for leave will need to complete Form OPL1, giving brief details of the particular circumstances.

-SECTION E Return to Work
+SECTION E

-Returning to Work
+Teachers Returning to Work

-All employees regardless of hours of work or length of service have the right to return to work.
-In some instances e.g. because of redundancies or reorganisation, it may not be practical for you to return to your original job.
+- (a) All teachers regardless of hours of work or length of service have the right to return to work.
+In some instances, e.g. because of redundancies or reorganisation, it may not be practical for you to return to your original job.
 However, in such cases a suitable alternative post will be offered if available.
 Suitable alternative employment is employment on terms and conditions which are not substantially less favourable than those previously held.
-Should this situation arise, considerable discussion will take place with you, your Head teacher and Human Resources to enable the return to work to progress as smoothly as possible.

-The expectation is that you will take your full entitlement to maternity leave, i.e. 52 weeks.
-Therefore, if you return to work at the end of your maternity leave period you need give no prior notice of your return.

-If you wish to return prior to the end of your full entitlement, i.e. 52 weeks or an agreed date, you must provide written notification of your proposed return date at least 21 days in advance of your return.

-Failure to comply with the above advance notification period relative to an early return may lead to your return being postponed until sufficient notice has been given or until the maternity leave period has expired, whichever is earlier.

-Should you fail to return to work having given an undertaking to do so, you will be regarded as having terminated your employment with effect from your due date of return, unless, prior to this date, you submit a medical certificate or details of other exceptional reasons acceptable to your School.

-Payment of Occupational Maternity Pay

-You must return to work for a period of at least three calendar months after the birth, in order to retain your entitlement to 12 weeks half pay (OMP).

-If you are unsure as to whether you will be returning to work you should suspend any entitlement to 12 weeks half pay (OMP) until you return.
-This will then be payable in a lump sum.

-If for any reason you fail to meet the requirement to return to work for three months but have, for example, returned for two months the refund to the Authority can be calculated on the basis of four week's half pay (rather than refunding the full 12 weeks half pay allowance received).
+Should this situation arise, considerable discussion will take place with you, the Head teacher and a Human Resources Officer, to enable the return to work to progress as smoothly as possible. - (b) The expectation is that you will take your full entitlement to maternity leave, i.e.52 weeks.
+Therefore, if you return to work at the end of your maternity leave period you need give no prior notice of your return. - (c) If you wish to return prior to the end of your full entitlement, i.e. 52 weeks or an agreed date, you must provide written notification of your proposed return date at least 21 days in advance of your return. - (d) Failure to comply with the above advance notification period relative to an early return may lead to your return being postponed until sufficient notice has been given or until the maternity leave period has expired, whichever is earlier. - (e) Should you fail to return to work having given an undertaking to do so, you will be regarded as having terminated your employment with effect from your due date of return, unless, prior to this date, you submit a medical certificate or details of other exceptional reasons acceptable to your School. - (f) You must return to work for a period of at least 13 weeks (including periods of school closure) after the birth, in order to retain your entitlement to 12 weeks' half pay (OMP).
+If you are unsure as to whether you will be returning to work you should suspend any entitlement to 12 weeks' half pay (OMP) until you return.
+This will then be payable in a lump sum. - (g) Where the Head teacher agrees, a full-time teacher may return to work on a part-time basis for a period which equates to 13 weeks of full-time service.
+Similarly, where the Head teacher agrees, a part-time teacher may return to work on a different part-time basis for a period which equates to 13 weeks parttime service relating to her previous contract. - (h) The 13 week period (or part-time equivalent) starts from the date the teacher returns to work or the date during the school holiday on which the teacher is declared medically fit to be available to work.